 Commercial Standard Review

-The Standard Review – Commercial Building Plans Process ensures that all commercial construction complies with the NC State Building Code.
+The process for the standard review of commercial building plans ensures that all commercial construction complies with the N.C.
+State Building Code.
 This process covers new buildings, additions, alterations, change of use and mass grading.

 If your project involves a site smaller than 12,000 square feet of disturbed area with improvements, you can submit for simultaneous Commercial Building Review and Final Site Review.